alphagov/content-publisher/app/views/publisher_information/publisher_updates.govspeak.md

 You can now embed YouTube videos in the body text of content using the Insert menu.

 ### Email notification when content is published <span class="govuk-caption-m">8 April 2019</span>
-You will now recieve an email notification when a content edition you have worked on is published on GOV.UK.
+You will now receive an email notification when a content edition you have worked on is published on GOV.UK.

 ### Document list defaults to your organisation <span class="govuk-caption-m">21 March 2019</span>
 The document search list will now only show content tagged to your organisation.
 You can clear filters to see all content tagged to any organisation.